joshblack/awesome-ds/README.md

     being called
 - Cons of returning a function
   - The caller is responsible for placing the function on the correct element
+  - Changing the event requires a breaking change (or an intermediate layer that obfuscates props)
 - Pros of accepting a `ref`
+  - You can swap out the implementation or event without a Public API change
 - Cons of accepting a `ref`
   - It's difficult to enable or disable this behavior due to conditional hooks (would likely need an option or flag passed to turn off)